coding you, coding me

 Shot high up in the Macedonian mountain village Galičnik, overlooking the Balkan region.
 Featured at the Contemporary Art Museum of Macedonia in Skopje.

 Photography assignment of Roma life in Romania, commissioned by Amnesty International.
-A series of different exhibitions from my work with Roma curated for exhibitions in various venues, including the Nehru Centre, 12 Star Gallery in London, IIC and IGNCA in Delhi, SEM in Slovenia, Pompidou in Paris, European Union HQ Brussels, Cordoba, Milan, Budapest, Tehran.
+A series of different exhibitions from my work with Roma curated for exhibitions in various venues, including the Nehru Centre, 12 Star Gallery in London, IIC and IGNCA in Delhi, SEM in Slovenia, Pompidou in Paris, European Commission Brussels, Roma Summit Cordoba, Milan, Budapest, Tehran.
 Published by The Guardian.